SiddharthaAnand/ncbi-sars-cov2-data-crawler/README.md

 BeautifulSoup is used to parse the html content from the page source, and extract what we exactly need.

+## The internals
+It has been divided in to two broad steps.

 ## Why use selenium?

 In order to come up with this code quickly, I have used selenium.
 This could